dbaghdasarya/wavefront-trace-loader/README.md

         - `"tagValues"` - list of possible values.
 The Generator will randomly select values from the list.
     - `"optionalTagsPercentage"` - defines a percentage of optional tags wich should be added to span.
 For instance, if a user provides 5 optional tags and sets `"optionalTagsPercentage": 40` every span will have randomly selected 2 optional tags.
     - `"errorConditions"` - conditions on which errors will be generated. `"errorConditions"` disables all previously defined `"errorRates"`.
+        - `"spanNames` - list of span names for which the condition is applicable (optional)
         - `"tagName"` - route cause tag of the error condition
         - `"tagValues"` - route cause value of the tag of the error condition
         - `"errorRate"` - the percentage of the produced errors that meet the given condition.
 If multiple conditions could be applied the result rate will be P(AB)=P(A)+P(B)-P(A)*P(B), P(ABC) = P(AB)+P(C)-P(AB)*P(C) ...